novafacing/rcopy/README.md

 ![receive](demo/receive.gif)

-## More Options

-There are a few knobs to twist, for example

 ## FAQ

-Q: Is this secure?

-A: No!
-Secure your network, this is for moving big model files that you don't care about from one machine to another.
-In the future, I plan on adding an encrypted mode that'll use the SSH keys already on your machines to negotiate AES.

-Q: What's the use case for this?
+**Q**: What's the use case for this?

 A: Already mentioned above, but I literally am tired of moving Linux ISOs and 9GB ggml files between my machines.
 I realized SFTP and RSync are horrifically slow, so I figured it'd be fun to make my own.

+**Q**: Is this secure?

+**A**: No!
+Secure your network, this is for moving big model files that you don't care about from one machine to another (or Linux ISOs, or whatever).
+In the future, I plan on adding an encrypted mode that'll use the SSH keys already on your machines to negotiate AES.

 ## Planned Features